-After completion of one full year of service, police personnel who use twenty four (24) (twenty five (25) effective in 2021) hours or less of sick leave each payroll year (defined as the year that ends at the end of the last full pay period in December where the pay day is also in December) may elect to receive cash payment for up to 24 (25 in 2021 and thereafter) hours of the accumulated unused sick leave during the month of January of the following year.
+After completion of one full year of service, police personnel who use twenty five (25) hours or less of sick leave each payroll year (defined as the year that ends at the end of the last full pay period in December where the pay day is also in December) may elect to receive cash payment for up to 25 hours of the accumulated unused sick leave during the month of January of the following year.
 Accrued unused sick leave shall be cashed out at separation as provided for in paragraph 16A of this MOU.
-Eligible sick leave for 2020 will be paid as provided in this paragraph (which will be paid in January 2021).

-Effective for sick leave accrued in calendar year 2021 and every year thereafter, if an employee wants to cash out sick leave (because he/she has used twenty-five (25) hours of sick leave or less), he/she must comply with the following: By December 15 (the first year being 2020) of each year, employees may make an irrevocable election to cash out up twenty-five (25) hours of sick leave which will be earned in the following calendar year.
+If an employee wants to cash out sick leave (because he/she has used twenty-five (25) hours of sick leave or less), he/she must comply with the following: By December 15 of each year, employees may make an irrevocable election to cash out up twenty-five (25) hours of sick leave which will be earned in the following calendar year.
 If the irrevocable election is not made, the employee will not have any of his/her sick leave cashed out in January of the year after it was accrued.